Skip to Content

 The easiest and most common way to enhance your curb appeal is to mow your lawn on a regular basis.
 We have a home near us that doesn’t mow very often, and it really stands out — in a bad way.

-Mowing your lawn isn’t the most fun house chore (honestly, it’s kind of the worst), but it adds so much to your home’s look.
+Mowing your lawn isn’t the most fun house chore (honestly, it’s kind of the worst), but it’s such an easy way to make your home look well taken care of.

-We are really lucky to have an Automower now, so we actually just push a button and our lawn mows itself.
-Well, the Automower mows it, but you get the idea.
+We are really lucky to have an Automower, so we actually just push a button and our lawn mows itself.
+Well, the Automower mows it, but you know what I mean.

 If you have the money, and you hate mowing the lawn, invest in an Automower.
 If not, just mow your lawn on a regular basis.